 It is no doubt that using the WaterPik is much easier than traditional dental floss, unfortunately, it doesn’t do the job as well.
 The water has a difficult time penetrating between teeth that tightly fit together or are crowded, which prevents proper removal of food and plaque which can cause gum disease and decay.

 So, the PLAIN AND SIMPLE ANSWER … Is a Waterpik as effective in removing food and particles from between teeth and around the gum line as good as dental flossing?
 No!

-Check out Dr. Sam Burrow on YouTube channel discussing the topic of the waterpik and its place in the orthodontic world.
+Check out Dr. Sam Burrow on our YouTube channel discussing the topic of the Waterpik and its place in the orthodontic world.